premAI-io/premsql/README.md

 from premsql.generators import Text2SQLGeneratorHF
 from premsql.executors import SQLiteExecutor

+# Provide a SQLite file here.
+# You may also pass in a SQLDatabase object directly:

+# from langchain_community.utilities.sql_database import SQLDatabase
+# dsn_or_db_path = SQLDatabase.from_uri("sqlite:///data/db/california_schools.sqlite")

-# Provide a SQLite file here or see documentation for more customization
+# See documentation for more customization

 dsn_or_db_path = "sqlite:///data/db/california_schools.sqlite"

 agent = SimpleText2SQLAgent(